 The victims of abortion are anonymous.
 The horror of abortion is invisible.
 Of course, American’s aren’t haunted by abortion.
 How could they be?

-The good news for the forgotten unborn victims of terror is that Created Equal and others who use the photographic evidence of abortion intend to change all that.
-Many pro-lifers hope to do for the public’s perception of abortion what the media has done for people’s understanding of Islamic terrorism.
-Abortion pictures have been banned from television, newspapers and magazines but we have airplane photos, truck photos and hand-held signs and we are using them to make abortion as unavoidable as the press made the terror of 9/11.
+The good news for the forgotten unborn victims of terror is that Created Equal and others who use the photographic evidence of abortion are changing all that.
+Many pro-lifers are doing for the public’s perception of abortion what the media has done for people’s understanding of Islamic terrorism.
+Abortion pictures have been banned from television, newspapers and magazines but we have airplane photos, truck photos, jumbotron videos, and hand-held signs and we are using them to make abortion as unavoidable as the press made the terror of 9/11.

-Mark Harrington is the host of Mark Harrington Show and National Director for Created Equal.
+Mark Harrington is the host of The Mark Harrington Show and President of Created Equal.